Skip to content

 Prices

-• Combined Hospital and Extras Cover starts at around $230 per month.
+• Basic Combined Hospital and Extras Cover starts at around $111.50 in the NT, ranging up to $241.80 in QLD.

-Key factors affecting the cost of private health insurance for seniors
+Key factors affecting the cost of Private Health Insurance for seniors

 • The tier of Hospital Cover: